Unlocking the Dog's Creative Potential

 Next, we need to teach the dog it is indeed okay to just do something.
 Go ahead.
 Do something.
 Come on.
 DO SOMETHING!

 Okay, so Wally isn't exactly being a willing participant here.
 He's standing there, panting, looking me with those, HELP ME eyes.
-It was SO hard for me to not help him out, but then, we're not getting into shaping.
+It was so hard for me to not help him out, but then, we're not getting into shaping.
 He won't learn to just strike out and try something.

 Le sigh.
 No one said getting a fearful dog to act on his own would be easy.
-In fact, it just sounds kinda stupid when I say it out loud.
+In fact, it just sounds kind of stupid when I say it out loud.
 "You're scared of getting punished for doing something I didn't say to do, so just do something without me saying what it is I want."

 The First Fearful Step Into The Unknown...